ovh/docs/pages/manage_and_operate/iam/iam-logs-forwarding/guide.en-gb.md

 OVHcloud account propose 3 level of logs

-- **Audit Logs**: provide a security-relevant, chronological set of records documenting the sequence of actions in your OVHCLOUD Account. (ie. logins, password change, …)
+- **Audit Logs**: provide a security-relevant, chronological set of records documenting the sequence of actions in your OVHcloud Account. (ie. logins, password change, …)
-- **Activity Logs**: provide all of records of actions in your OVHCLOUD Account. (ie. API calls and actions done on the control panel)
+- **Activity Logs**: provide all of records of actions in your OVHcloud Account. (ie. API calls and actions done on the control panel)
-- **Access policy logs**: provide all of records of access evaluation in your OVHCLOUD Account. (ie. Actions authorized or unauthorized through IAM policies)
+- **Access policy logs**: provide all of records of access evaluation in your OVHcloud Account. (ie. Actions authorized or unauthorized through IAM policies)

 ### Enable logs forwarding